wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/use-custom-connectors-in-powerapps-canvas-app/includes/2-overview-custom-connector-lifecycle.md

 using the same OpenAPI definition or Postman collection used to create the Azure Logic Apps connector.

-Refer to the following links for additional information about using custom connectors from Power Apps, Power Automate, and Azure Logic Apps:
+For more information about using custom connectors from Power Apps, Power Automate, and Azure Logic Apps:

 -   [Use a custom connector from a Power Apps app](https://docs.microsoft.com/connectors/custom-connectors/use-custom-connector-powerapps)